mkingsnorth/conform_object_docs/docs/index.rst

   Here the :ref:`Gradient Effect` is used to affect the lower parts of the object, and leave the upper part unaffected.

 .. warning::

-    Conform Object assumes some knowledge of Blender and will only be as good as an object's mesh topology.
+    Conform Object assumes some knowledge of how an object's location and orientation works in Blender and will only be as good as an object's mesh topology.
 Some more advanced features may take some time to master.
 Do :ref:`Contact Us<contact>` if you are having issues.

 .. toctree::